Marco-Congedo/PermutationTests.jl/docs/src/create your own test.md

 ---

-### Example 8: multiple comparison distance correlation
+### Example 8: multiple comparisons distance correlation

 This example reuses the code we have already written for the previous [example 7](@ref "Example 7: univariate distance correlation").